Thoseyearsbrian/Aegis/SurgeAegis/Docs/en-US/README.md

 - Botnets, remote access Trojans, and malware C2 channels
 - Ad tracking, behavior analytics, and listening CDNs

 It supports **Surge**, **Clash**, **QuantumultX**, **OpenWrt**, and other platforms, and works on iOS, macOS, Windows, Android, and router environments.
-Rules follow a unified structure with professional annotations, making them readable, auditable, and easy to integrate.
+Rules follow a unified structure with professional annotations, making them readable, auditable, and easy to integrate.You can also optionally enable the advanced module CA_Block.list, which blocks high-risk root CA validation behaviors to further strengthen protection against man-in-the-middle (MITM) attacks.

 ## **Philosophy**